Insuristic Logo

 Introduction

 Are you leaving a residential property empty for more than 30 days?
+If so, you’re entering a higher-risk insurance scenario where standard home cover may no longer apply.

-In this guide, we will cover:
+In this guide, we’ll cover:

 • When you might need to insure an empty house